SEEING JAPAN : Autumn 2022

 Wajima is a small town with a long history.
 We start our day with a visit to the morning market which claims a 1000-year-old history and stretches along the central road.
 The town is also known for its lacquerware and we hope to visit a workshop and photograph the creation of this beautiful traditional craft.

-In the afternoon we continue our photo road trip to Wakura, including seeing the salt-making areas and rice fields nestled beside the sea.
+In the afternoon we continue our photo road trip to Wakura, including seeing the rice fields nestled beside the sea.

 Kyoto, once the capital of Japan for over a thousand years, is the cultural jewel of Japan.
 With so many options, we are pleased to be joined by Akie, a highly experienced specialist guide in Kyoto who has been working with Robert for many years and through him, more recently with Dai.
 Together they will lead the group towards fascinating opportunities for images of people, street scenes and temple gardens, as well as other unusual cultural experiences.